wigo4itassessment/dennis-meelis/README.md

 ## Quality assurance

-The project is setup with linting, unit testing and end-to-end testing to make continuous delivery possible and it keeps the codebase maintainable.
+The project is setup with code formatting, linting and unit testing to make continuous delivery possible and it keeps the codebase maintainable.

 Checking code formatting: